 - Other costs determined to be necessary for completion of the project

-- For a complete list see Code of Federal Regulations 7 CFR, Part 1779.2
+- See Code of Federal Regulations 7 CFR, Part 1779.2 for a complete list

 What are the terms of a loan guarantee?

-- Maximum guarantee is typically 90% of the loan amount
+- The maximum guarantee is typically 90 percent of the loan amount.

 Are there additional requirements?

 - The borrower must have the legal authority needed to construct, operate and maintain the proposed facilities and the services they provide.

 - All facilities financed with the aid of a loan guarantee must be used for public purposes.

 Who will service the loan?